zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Our dialogue begins with Fareed saying to Amber, “Wher e are you going?”
 Amber says, “I’m going to meet Peter.”
 Fareed says, “Whe n are you going to tell Lily?”
 Lily’s a girl – a woman.
 Amber says, “Tell her w hat?”
 Fareed says, “You know what (you know what I am talking about) – that you’ re dating her ex.”
 So to review, Fareed, the man, is a friend with Amber, the woman in the dialogue.
 Amber is dating – is going on a romantic evening or aft ernoon with Peter.
 Peter used be the boyfriend of Lily, another women, who is no t in the dialogue.
 So, we would say Amber is dating Lily’s ex.
 Here, I think, her e x-boyfriend – her previous or former boyfriend.

 Fareed says that Lily is not going to take it well.
 “To take (something) well” means to handle or manage a negative situation calmly, p ositively, without getting angry or upset.
-Usually when you tell someone ba d news, if they say, “Oh, okay,” they may be very disappointed but they don’t sh ow it – they take it well.
+Usually when you tell someone bad news, if they say, “Oh, okay,” they may be very disappointed but they don’t sh ow it – they take it well.
 Well, Fareed says that Lily is not going to take t he news that Amber is dating her ex well.
 Amber says, “I don’t know why (Lily) would object,” there’s no reason for her to object.
 “To object” means to oppose so mething, to do or say something that shows that you don’t agree with this, tha t you think it’s a bad idea.
 The word “object” has a couple of different meanings in  English however; make sure you look at the Learning Guide for some additional  explanations of that word.

  Amber says, “I don’t know why she would object.
 They (mea ning Lily and Peter) broke up over a year ago and they’ve both moved on.”
 “To  break up” in this dialogue means to end a romantic relationship.
 You’re  boyfriend and girlfriend for a year – six months, and then she says to you, “I don’t  love you anymore,” or “I found someone who’s better looking and makes more mon ey, and I am leaving you.
 I’m going to break up with you.”
 I think that’s w hich she said to me, I’m not sure, something like that!
 Well, Amber is saying that Pe ter and Lily broke up over a year ago, a long time ago, and that they’ve both  moved on.
 “To move on” is a phrasal verb meaning that you’ve stopped thinking a bout something in the past and you are living your normal life again.
 If your  girlfriend leaves you, you may be very upset for a week or two weeks, or a month or t wo months, but eventually you have to move on.
 You have to get over it, forget about it; find another fish in the sea, as we say.
 The word “move” has m any different meanings in English; please take a look at our Learning Guide, again, for more explanations.